-Microsoft has asked EU antitrust regulators to intervene in a patent dispute with Google and Motorola Mobility as it stepped up its battle against the Internet search giant.
+Microsoft Corp has asked EU antitrust regulators to intervene in a patent dispute with Google Inc and Motorola Mobility Holdings Inc as it stepped up its battle against Google.

-We have taken this step because Motorola is attempting to block sales of Windows PCs, our Xbox game console and other products, he said.
+We have taken this step because Motorola is attempting to block sales of Windows PCs, our Xbox game console and other products, he said in the blog.

 Heiner said Motorola had filed lawsuits in the United States and in Europe demanding Microsoft take its products off the market, or else remove their standards-based ability to play video and connect wirelessly.

-The only basis for these actions is that these products implement industry standards on which Motorola claims patents, he said.
-Motorola is on a path to use standard essential patents to kill video on the web, and Google, as its new owner, does not seem to be willing to change course.
+Motorola is on a path to use standard essential patents to kill video on the Web, and Google, as its new owner, does not seem to be willing to change course, Heiner said.

 Microsoft said that Motorola asked it to pay a royalty of $22.50 for a laptop computer worth $1,000 for its use of 50 Motorola patents that apply to a video technology standard.

-It said that this compares to a 2 cent royalty charged by a group of 29 companies that offer the use of more than 2,300 patents for products following the same video standard.
+This compares with a 2 cent royalty charged by a group of 29 companies that offer the use of more than 2,300 patents for products following the same video standard, according to Microsoft.

-Google declined to comment.
-Motorola Mobility, which was not available for comment, makes cellphones and set-top boxes and does not compete in the market for game consoles and computer operating systems.
+Motorola Mobility makes cellphones and television set-top boxes and does not compete in the market for game consoles and computer operating systems.

-EU regulators are also investigating whether Samsung Electronics has infringed EU antitrust rules in its patent disputes with Apple in courts across Europe.
+EU regulators are also investigating whether Samsung Electronics Co Ltd has infringed EU antitrust rules in its patent disputes with Apple in courts across Europe.

 This was Microsoft's second complaint with EU antitrust regulators involving Google.
 Last March, it accused the company of systematically thwarting rivals.